rehman000/CSC-32200-Software-Engineering/README.md

 ![Python_Virtual_Enviornment](/docs/Python_Virtual_Enviornment.jpg)

+Now that we are in the Python Virtual Enviornment we can install all the necessary dependencies by entering the following command:

+    $ pip3 install flask flask-sqlalchemy

-Now that we have entered the Python Virtual Enviornment to run the application enter the following command:
+Now that we have set up properly to run the application enter the following command:

     $ python3 app.py